Ferrari 250 GT Lusso: Interior

-As a variation of the luxurious 250 GT, the 250 GT Lusso had a spacious interior, made possible by the forward position of the engine; this was an unusual design choice at the time for Ferrari, known for their sports cars which emphasized even front/rear weight distribution.
+As a variation of the luxurious 250 GT, the 250 GT Lusso has a spacious interior, made possible by the forward position of the engine; this was an unusual design choice at the time for Ferrari, known for their sports cars which emphasized even front/rear weight distribution.
 As the car was only a two-seater, there was a fairly capacious boot space with a parcel shelf, covered in quilted leather.

-While 250 GT Lusso was a civilized sport car, it was nevertheless "recommended in preference to young and flexible passengers" due to the fixed-position seatbacks.
+While the 250 GT Lusso was a civilized sports car, it was nevertheless "recommended in preference to young and flexible passengers" due to the fixed-position seatbacks.
 Despite this, the pedals were adjustable to 5 cm, as in the racing versions.
-The design of the instrument panel, covered with soft and black leather was unusual; the tachometer, with a red zone beginning at 8,000 rpm, and the speedometer were placed at the center slightly tilted towards the driver.
+The design of the instrument panel, covered with soft and black leather, was unusual; the tachometer, with a red zone beginning at 8,000 rpm, and the speedometer were placed at the center slightly tilted towards the driver.
 Five additional gauges were positioned in front of the driver, behind the three-spoke Nardi steering wheel made of wood and aluminium, placed almost vertically.